Security model¶

 - Security of the container runtime, host kernel, and Kubernetes cluster — keep them patched.

-- Trustworthiness of images referenced by profiles and of the agents/CLIs you run inside a cell.
+- Trustworthiness of images referenced by Charters and of the agents/CLIs you run inside a cell.

-- Secrets you place in profiles; runeward redacts declared secret values from
+- Secrets you place in Charters; runeward redacts declared secret values from

 the ledger and additionally masks common credential shapes (API keys, bearer